sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 We are committed to scientific quality and strive to be an open forum on matters of technical content and open community governance.
-All community members are expected to adhere to the principle of free speech in academia and science, in order to create the best possible science and the best possible open community.
+All community members are expected to adhere to the principle of free speech in academia and science, and, to the best of their abilities, contribute to jointly creating the best possible science and the best possible open community.

 We are committed to creating a friendly and respectful place for learning,